xinzzzhou/STHD/README.md

 # STHD
-The main part of STHD paper's source code,  a submission to KDD-24.
+The part of STHD paper's source code,  a submission to KDD-24.